-2.6.1.12.3 Right to Revise or Limit Period of Use of Works Expressly commissioned or supported by University Resources from the following paragraph in this section) shall be contained in the written agreement between the University and the Member.
+2.6.1.12.3 Right to Revise or Limit Period of Use of Works Expressly commissioned or supported by University Resources

+The Member retains those rights specified in Section 2.6.1.3.1, notwithstanding any assignment of rights to Academic Materials by the Member to the University, unless waived in writing by the Member.
+Conditions for revision of University commissioned Academic Materials (if different from the following paragraph in this section) shall be contained in the written agreement between the University and the Member.
 However, revisions initiated by the Member, without using University resources, may be made at anytime, subject to approval by the Member's department chair and the University.